-Game Designer, Programmer (Unity3D/C#, AS3 and other stuff), Graphics Artist (mainly 3D)
+Game Designer, Programmer (Unity3D/C#, AS3 and other), sometimes Graphics Artist (mainly primitive 3D models)

 About ratking (twitter: @RatKingsLair)